julieqiu/exp/librarianx/README.md

 ## Working with Handwritten Code

 Not all code needs to be generated.
-You can use librarianx just for release management.
+You can use librarian just for release management.

 Go back to the Go repository and create a handwritten edition: